eveningkid/mailteach-contributing/README.md

 Each lesson needs to be given a **title** and a **path** attributes.

 ## Finally, open an issue on this repo
 Here you are, your course is finally ready.
-You know want to submit it to me so I can add it to the mailteach courses' list.
+You now want to submit it to me so I can add it to the mailteach courses' list.
 Now [create an issue on this repository](https://github.com/eveningkid/mailteach-contributing/issues/new) and try to explain the goal of the course, followed by its repository github URL.

 The suggested issue format is the following: